 • see complementary Australian EO capabilities making valued contributions to the global observing system

-• enable international collaboration with industry.
+• enable international partnerships, and collaboration with industry.

 Publication content